Bahrain-SEB-15/react-hoot-front-end/build-the-hoot-list-component/README.md

 Certain routes in our application, like the `HootList` page, should only be accessible to **logged-in users**.
 These are called **protected routes**.

 We can implement protected routes using a ternary operator to check if a user is logged in.
-If the user exists, they gain access to the protected routes; otherwise, they are redirected or shown a placeholder (ex: a `404`).
+If the user exists, they gain access to the protected routes; otherwise, they are redirected or shown a placeholder (like a `404`).

 ```jsx
 { user ? (